A road trip from Mount Rushmore to Yellowstone National Park takes you between two of the most stunning locations in the United States.

 Continue north on I-90 until you reach Ranchester, where you’ll take US 14 west all the way to Yellowstone National Park.

-Whether because they want to take their time enjoying the sights or simply because 7 and ½ hours driving in a day is too much, there will understandably be those who want to break a road trip from Mount Rushmore to Yellowstone National Park up into multiple days.
+Whether you want to take your time enjoying the sights or simply because 7 and ½ hours driving in a day is too much, there will be those who want to break a Mt.
+Rushmore to Yellowstone road trip into multiple days.
+For anyone considering doing so, I would recommend Cody, Wyoming.

 The best time for a road trip from Mount Rushmore to Yellowstone National Park is between June and August.
 This time of year features the warmest temperatures, allowing you to enjoy your trip, without constantly worrying about trying to stay warm.